muratk3n/thirdwave/en/README.md

 ---

-Using electricity from the grid, and w electric heaters producing get heat is a bad, bad idea.
+Using electricity from the grid, and w electric heaters producing heat is a bad, bad idea.
 The grid is only 40% efficient, elec. heating is 33%, giving you overall efficiency of 13%.

 Molecule based transmission is more efficient, use that to generate both heat and electricity, on site, through this CHP.